Running Start Informational Video

 - Students are starting a permanent college transcript when they take any college classes.

-Make an appointment with your high school counselor to review your COMPASS results and to discuss how Running Start could work with your educational career/plans.
+Make an appointment with your high school counselor.
+You must provide your counselor with your college student ID number and proof of eligibility for college level English.
 Students must have the Running Start Verification form filled out by their counselor, which specifies which classes they are permitted to take at the college.

-Make an appointment to see a college advisor and to register at the college you plan to attend.
+Submit your completed and signed EVF to the college.
+Make an appointment to see a college advisor and to register for the college classes you plan to attend.